e2vinodj/Claim_Terminations/chapter2.md

 library(broom)
 library(dplyr)

-# 2.0.4 - import table - produced earlier in chapter-2 (code "150 - Separate data into train val test.R")
+# 2.0.4 - import table - The data produced earlier in chapter-2 is loaded into this session and ready for use.
+Table name - `ctr_data`
-load("ctr_data.RData")

 # 2.0.5 - recode ClaimDuration as a numeric variable, which is needed in the next data manipulation step
 ctr_data$ClaimDuration.n <- as.numeric(ctr_data$ClaimDuration)